isomerpages/govtech-gobusiness-main/pages/solutionrepo/eqt-Collcton-syss-Food.md

 **Description**

-An automatic collector used to collect produce eggs, which can reduce the egg damage rate.
+An automatic collector used to collect produce including eggs, which can reduce the egg damage rate.

 ## Solution Packages Option(s)